 It’s always a good idea to talk with a doctor before trying any OTC treatments for psoriasis.
-Be especially cautious of products sold over the internet that promise miracle cures.
+Be especially cautious of products sold online that promise miracle cures.
 Your doctor can help you determine what type of topical medication is safe to use and might work best for your symptoms.

-OTC topicals that contain salicylic acid, a peeling agent, are commonly used to treat symptoms of psoriasis.
-This ingredient has been approved by the Food and Drug Administration (FDA) for treating psoriasis.
-It works by prompting the outer layer of the skin to shed, which helps lessen scaling and swelling.
+The Food and Drug Administration (FDA) has approved salicylic acid for treating psoriasis.
+This ingredient works by prompting the outer layer of the skin to shed, which helps lessen scaling and swelling.

 It’s important to use salicylic acid as directed because too much can cause irritation and worsen your condition.

 Tar is another ingredient that’s FDA-approved to treat psoriasis.
 It comes from coal and wood and can slow the growth of skin cells.
-Many people report smoother skin with less scaling, itching, and inflammation.
+Many people report that they have smoother skin with less scaling, itching, and inflammation while using coal tar.

-Coal tar products can irritate your skin and make it more sensitive to the sun.
+However, coal tar products can irritate your skin and make it more sensitive to the sun.
 You should use sunscreen when outdoors.
-Additionally, some studies have shown that very high amounts of coal tar, such as those used in industrial paving, are linked to cancer.
-You might want to talk to your doctor about this risk.
+Additionally, at least one study from 2012 found that very high amounts of coal tar, such as those used to seal pavement, increased the risk of cancer.

 Keeping your skin moisturized and hydrated can help with redness and itching.
-Heavy creams or ointments that lock in water are preferred.
+Heavy creams or ointments that lock in moisture are preferred.
 They relieve dryness and help your skin heal.

 You can even use shortening or coconut oil to keep your skin lubricated.